mohammedsalem1/Vacation-Tracking-System/README.md

   7. Allows managers to directly award personal leave time (within system-set limits).

   8. Provides a Web service interface for other internal systems to query employee vacation request summaries.

+  9. Interfaces with the HR department legacy systems to retrieve required employee information and changes.

 ### ✅ Non-Functional Requirements (NFRs)